 Altitude sickness is a common name that is given to the physiological and symptomatic reactions in the human body when it is exposed to low oxygen pressure, which occurs at high altitude.
-Altitude Sickness is a common condition that occurs when you climb to a high altitude to quickly, so your body is unable to adjust or adapt to new conditions.
-It is more common at heights greater than 2,500 metres, the higher you climb the thinner the air becomes, therefore your body adjusts and your breathing rate increases, as well as your pulse rate, your heart's pumping efficiency and the number of red blood cells, which are responsible for your bloods oxygen carrying capacity.
+Altitude Sickness is a common condition that occurs when you climb to a high altitude too quickly, so your body is unable to adjust or adapt to new conditions.
+It is more common at heights greater than 2,500 metres, the higher you climb the thinner the air becomes, therefore your body adjusts and your breathing rate increases, as well as your pulse rate, your heart's pumping efficiency and the number of red blood cells, which are responsible for your blood oxygen carrying capacity.

 How Do I Get Altitude Sickness?

-For the majority of people the symptoms of altitude sickness are mild and can improve when time is spent at altitude so their bodies can adjust.
-However in some cases serious symptoms can occur, which can soon become life threatening, especially if the individual is unaware of the risks and continues to climb altitude.
+For the majority of people, the symptoms of altitude sickness are mild and can improve when time is spent at altitude so their bodies can adjust.
+However, in some cases, serious symptoms can occur, which can soon become life-threatening, especially if the individual is unaware of the risks and continues to climb altitude.
 Roughly 20% of climbers will experience mild cases of altitude sickness at around 2,500 metres above sea level, which is common among ski resorts.
 More extreme cases of altitude sickness occur in places such as the Andes mountains, which are around 3,000 to 4,000 metres above sea level.

 The rate at which altitude sickness symptoms occur, directly relates to the rate of ascent, and is also directly related to how long a person stays at the particular height.
 The most common symptoms to look out for are headaches, dizziness, nausea and exhaustion, these symptoms occur mainly due to the decrease in atmospheric pressure, which makes breathing difficult as you are not able to take in as much oxygen as you would normally.